The Killing Power Of Big Game Bullets

 These bullets of relatively straightforward design are probably the best choice for hunting medium (CXP2) game when appropriate bullet weights are chosen.
 They will also do a good job on large (CXP3) game with broadside rib shots, even at high impact velocities.
 But at high impact velocities, say 3,000 fps, conventional bullets may lack the penetration necessary to reach the heart/lung area of large animals if shots are delivered from other angles, or if the bullet must penetrate large bones on its way to the vitals.
 At moderate impact velocities around 2,000 fps these bullets perform very reliably, and their penetration is often equal to that of most of the premium bullets.

-The Remington Core-Lokt, Norma Vulkan, and Winchester Silvertip enjoy a reputation for deeper penetration than most conventional soft point bullets and are considered a good choice for the tougher species of CXP2 game such as black bear and wild hogs.
+The Remington Core-Lokt, Norma Vulkan and Hornady InterLock enjoy a reputation for deeper penetration than most conventional soft point bullets and are considered a good choice for the tougher species of CXP2 game such as black bear and wild hogs.
 They are also often used on mixed bag hunts that may include both CXP2 and CXP3 class game.

-The premium Swift A-Frame, Speer Trophy Bonded, Nosler Partition, and CT Partition Gold bullets are expensive but worth the price.
+The premium Swift A-Frame, Federal Trophy Bonded and Nosler Partition bullets are expensive but worth the price.
 Partition bullets have a partitioned core that allows the front part of the bullet to expand rapidly, while positively preventing expansion below the partition.
 The Trophy Bonded is similar but has a solid copper shank.
 These bullets typically retain about 65-90% of their weight when recovered.
 These bullets have earned an enviable reputation on all sorts of game worldwide, including dangerous game.
-These partitioned bulets are excellent general-purpose bullets, suitable for both medium size and large game over a wide range of velocities.
+These partitioned bullets are excellent general-purpose bullets, suitable for both medium size and large game over a wide range of velocities.

-The solid copper, hollow point Barnes X-Bullet and similar Barnes Triple Shock have also developed a reputation as general-purpose bullets.
-They are suitable for medium size (CXP2) game and also for large (CXP3) and thick-skinned dangerous (CXP4) game in appropriate calibers and bullet weights.
-They will give good expansion at impact velocities as low as 1,800 fps, and even at high impact velocities they retain 70-100% of their weight for outstanding penetration.
+The solid copper or gilding metal Barnes Triple Shock, Nosler E-Tip and Hornady GMX have also developed a reputation as general-purpose bullets.
+These homogeneous bullets are suitable for medium size (CXP2) game and also for large (CXP3) and thick-skinned dangerous (CXP4) game in appropriate calibers and bullet weights.
+They will provide expansion at impact velocities as low as 1,800 fps and even at high impact velocities they retain 70-100% of their weight for outstanding penetration.

 Bullets for heavy game